ttu/ruuvitag-sensor/install_guide_pi.md

 RuuviTagSensor.find_ruuvitags()
 ```

-Execute script we just created.
-Should get the same result as from find all tags that was executed from the command line.
+Execute script just created.
+Expect the same result as from find all tags executed from the command line.
 ```sh
 $ python3 tag_test.py
 ```

 Now you are all set!

 Remember to check examples from the [examples](https://github.com/ttu/ruuvitag-sensor/tree/master/examples) directory.